Privacy policy of the probefahrtenbutler.com website

 Legal basis

+In the following privacy policy, we provide you with transparent information on the legal principles and regulations, i.e. the legal basis of the General Data Protection Regulation, which enable us to process personal data.
 As far as EU law is concerned, we refer to REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016.
 You can, of course, read this EU General Data Protection Regulation online at EUR-Lex, the gateway to EU law, at https://eur-lex.europa.eu/legal-content/DE/ALL/?uri=celex%3A32016R0679.
+We only process your data if at least one of the following conditions applies:

 1. Consent (Article 6(1) lit. a DSGVO): You have given us your consent to process data for a specific purpose.
 An example would be the storage of your entered data of a contact form.